 Our problem is that the war has caused everyone to make up rules down the way.
 Countless individuals have rooted problems in the country, warlords, militia men, trouble seeking youths and even government officials all guilty in this case.
 Everyone is one way or another involved in this trouble.
 But what gets to you the most is, when murderers/warlords are brought into the government, (although a vast amount where withdrawn at parliament registration).
 This really makes the rule of law seem fragile and without any authority whatsoever.

 But I believe the government is right for this decision.
 The reason being why is to try and solve a way to maintain or bring back order into Somalia.
-If these criminals were not brought into powerful positions for the short term, they would still be out in the open causing havoc around the city.
+If these criminals were not brought into powerful positions, they would still be out in the open causing havoc around the city.
 So, to get a grip of a chaotic country, you must first shut these guys up and make them believe there in an advanced position.
 As soon as government influence is rained on the public and peace is restored, the administration, by then with stretched power with a capable army, can start to withdraw warlords out of parliament and try them for their crimes against humanity.

 This is a tactical psychological game, I believe the government is maintaining and one which will be risky, but worth it on the long run.
 They only drawback it will have, will be the effect with tribal relationships.
 But we cannot let this be an obstacle to progress.
 It is time to move on as a nation.

 I am sure our government would not tolerate individuals who have caused terror amongst fellow citizens, be involved with governmental posts any longer.